 A NANTWICH town centre pub, founded in the

-early 20th century, seems all set to disappear - at least the business,
+early 20th century, has disappeared - at least the business,

 not the building.

 National clothing chain, Fat Face, acquired the property for another of its outlets.